 No. 2: Continental ExtremeContact DWS

 The ExtremeContact DWS – for dry, wet and snowy weather – is another of those few tires that has managed to strike a very good balance between extraordinary snow and ice grip and excellent dry performance.
 In fact, the dry and wet grip of the DWS even exceeds the performance of its summer-only sibling, the ExtremeContact DW.

 When it comes to “winter-biased” all-season tires, there is one that is simply head and shoulders above the rest.
 That is the Nokian WR G3, tires so good at what they do that they really belong in a category by themselves.
 In fact, Nokian gives the WR G3 their own designation of “all-weather” rather than all-season.
 This Finland-based company knows winter conditions, so it’s become a leader in areas like slush-planing (hydroplaning caused by wet slush), something very few other tire companies have traditionally paid much attention to.
 The WR G3 has snow and ice performance that is only a small step down from the very best snow tires, while retaining extremely good performance on dry and wet roads.
 In fact, the dry road performance is good enough that Consumer Reports had trouble categorizing the WR G2 as an all-season, putting it at the top of their “Performance Winter” category—which means that they felt it performed better than UHP (Ultra High Performance) pure snow tires.

-If you are still having trouble deciding which tires to mount on your automotive pet, worry not – you can always visit your trusted mechanic, CRS Automotive in Hamilton and Oakville.
+If you are still having trouble deciding which tires to mount on your automotive pet, worry not – you can always visit your trusted mechanic, CRS Automotive in Hamilton and Stoney Creek.
 We are expecting you!